 Pour the dressing over the salad and mix through.

 Add raw sauerkraut or kimchi for probiotic benefits.

 AFTERNOON: Daily Green Juice

 Parsley relieves bloating, and gas stimulates digestive function and promotes thyroid, bladder and kidney health.
 It is also anti-parasitic, an antioxidant and alkalizing.
-Cucumbers provide anti-inflammatory and anti-cancer benefits.
+Cucumbers provide hydration for glowing skin.
 Mint contains menthol, which is a natural decongestant that helps to break down mucus.
 Mint can also be effective when combined with tea for relieving sore throats.
 Mint is also used in the treatment of IBS — it has calming properties that support digestion and helps alleviate bloating.

 3 Lebanese cucumbers